OneIdentity/SafeguardPowerBI/SafeguardPasswords/CONTRIBUTION.md

     - If it both has a work item in Azure DevOps and a GitHub issue: `References: azure #<azure-id>, #<github-id>`
 - For examples, view the [Commit history of the main branch]

+## Error codes

+When introducing a new error code, please consider the following:

+- The error codes from the HTTP Requests should have a zero at the end if there is already an error ending with a zero then the next error code falling in the same HTTP Request category should be incremented by one.
+- The error code for errors originating from the connector should be incremented by one.
+- List the new error in the [Troubleshooting] guide.

 ## How to contribute to the project

 1. Fork the [GitHub project]